mszszs/mszszs/README.md

 <img src="https://img.shields.io/badge/kms630-FFCD00?style=flat-square&logo=KakaoTalk&logoColor=black" />

 Hi there👋
-I'm a student enrolled in the Department of **Art&Technology** at Chung-Ang University. 🎮💻📽️
+I'm in the Department of **Art&Technology** at Chung-Ang University. 🎮💻📽️
 I'm very interested in **_character design_** and **_3D modeling_**!✨

 Also, I am interested in **_programming_**, so I try to study.🤓💻✏️